 - To seek to transform unjust structures of society, to challenge violence of every kind and to pursue peace and reconciliation.

 - To strive to safeguard the integrity of creation and sustain and renew the life of the earth.

-The Archbishops’ Council has nine objectives.
+The Archbishops’ Council has seven objectives.

 The Council and its staff achieve these objectives in a number of ways.
 Our work can either be indirect or direct and largely falls under seven types of activity: